Forest - Hunting Strength

 We form a prayer circle in preparation.

-(I have some talent for fire dreaming, Elder mother says, but that will not be my path.)
+Elder mother says I have some talent for fire dreaming, but that will not be my path.

-I touch the heads of each of my brother warriors with this fire, as I turn in a circle.
+I spin around four times, and touch the heads of each of my brother warriors with the fire.

 “We call upon the world to hear us!”